gklyne/I-D/app/app.md

 IANA Considerations  {#iana}
 ===================

-This Internet-Draft contains the Provisional IANA registration of the app URI scheme according to {{RFC7595}}.
+This specification contains the Provisional IANA registration of the app URI scheme according to {{RFC7595}}.

 Scheme name: app